gbouldin43/dev-harry-final-project/README.md

 ### So that I don't have to use multiple apps

-## Overview
+## Main Goal
-This project is a **mobile-responsive web application** designed to manage and edit data from three separate objects: `groupMe`, `flare`, and `campusGroups`.
-The app leverages common libraries like **Bootstrap 5** and **JavaScript** to create a dynamic user interface.
+This project consists of creating a **mobile-responsive web application** designed to manage and edit data from three separate objects, `groupMe`, `flare`, and `campusGroups`, in one central location.

-The main features include:
-- Loading data objects into the web page.
-- Editing data in a user-friendly form.
-- Displaying and exporting edited data in **JSON** format.

-The app is styled with a **green, black, and white color scheme** for a clean and professional look.

----

 ## Features
-1. **Dynamic Data Loading**
-   Users can load data from predefined objects into three separate cards:
-   - **GroupMe Card**: User details and preferences.
-   - **Flare Card**: Personal attributes and events.
-   - **CampusGroups Card**: Event registration and notifications.

-2. **Editable Forms**
-   Input types include:
-   - Text fields for names and contact information.
-   - Dropdowns for organizations and events.
-   - Radio buttons for event types and choices.
-   - Checkboxes for notification preferences.
-   - A **Date of Birth (DOB)** input field.

-3. **JSON Export**
-   The app outputs the updated data in JSON format to the console.

-4. **Responsive Design**
-   Fully responsive layout optimized for both desktop and mobile devices.
+* One webpage, or central location, that a fraternity or sorority member can go to for accessing, learning, or editing data related to fraternity and sorority life.
+* The load data button at the top left of the page allows a user to quickly load in their personal data to make learning about and registering for events easier.
+* Three separate cards (one for GroupMe, Flare, and CampusGroups respectively) in a form that are set up for a user to put in their information, learn about events, and register for the events they want to go to.
+* Once the user is satisfied with the information they have put in, they can hit the submit and confirm information button at the bottom of the page.
+After clicking this button, the data they input will be logged to the console in JSON format and the user will receive a personalized message back saying that their data was collected successfully.
+* The app is also styled with a **green, black, and white color scheme** as these are the official colors of GreekLink.

 ---

-## How to Use
+## Simple How to Use Guide
 1. Open the app in a browser.
-2. Click the **Load Data** button to populate the cards with default data.
+2. Click the **Load Data** button to populate the cards with default  user data.
 3. Edit the values in the form fields as desired.
-4. Click **Submit** to save changes and view the JSON output in the console.
+4. Click **Submit** to save changes, receive a message stating that the data has been collected, and view the JSON output in the console.

 ---